|Nutrition Facts (per serving)|

 Rinse cauliflower head under cold water to remove dirt.
 Cut the cauliflower florets from the center, leaving short stalks.
 Discard the heart at the center.

 Beat the eggs in a small mixing bowl.
 Pour a half-inch or so of oil into a large frying pan and heat on medium.
 Test if the oil is hot enough to fry by adding a small cube of bread to oil.
-If it browns in one minute, oil is the right temperature (355 F).
+If it browns in 1 minute, oil is the right temperature (355 F).

 Dip the florets into the beaten egg and immediately place in hot oil.
 Brown florets on all sides.
 Remove florets and drain on paper towels.
 Serve with aioli or other sauce for dipping.